oofem/oofem/doc/oofemInput/domainrecords.rst

 parameters are listed in ``conditions`` dictionary using keys followed by their initial values.
 Now ’v’ key represents velocity and ’a’ key represents acceleration.

+The second alternative allows to specify initial conditions providing expressions for unknown value, velocity and acceleration using expressions (``f``, ``dfdt``, ``d2fdt2`` parameters).
+The expressions can depend on position (’c1’, ’c2’, and ’c3’ variables corresponding to x,y, and z coordinates of given node (dof manager)).
+The individual DOFs are determined using ``dofs`` array.
+The ``set`` parameter determines the set of nodes, to which the initial condition is applied.

 .. _TimeFunctionsRecords: